Ndubuisi Kanu: Post-retirement

 After Kanu retired he joined the pro-democracy movement, unlike many of his former military colleagues, and played a leading role in the agitation for the actualization of the annulled 12 June 1993 presidential election.
 He founded and was Chairman of RANGK LTD, a maritime consultancy, was Chairman of the Ohaneze Transition Caretaker Committee (OTC) and was Director of Fidelity Bank PLC.
-Kanu became a top National Democratic Coalition (NADECO) chieftain and became Chairman of the coalition in 2013.
+Kanu became a top National Democratic Coalition (NADECO) chieftain and became chairman of the coalition in 2013.
 In May 2008, Kanu called for a return to true federalism in Nigeria.

-In an interview in November 2008 Kanu attacked what he called unitarism, the excessive concentration of powers by central government and called for fundamental dialogue between the different ethnic nationalities of Nigeria.
+In an interview in November 2008, Kanu attacked what he called unitarism, the excessive concentration of powers by central government and called for fundamental dialogue between the different ethnic nationalities of Nigeria.
 He attributed the conflict in the Niger Delta to the lack of regional power.
 In another interview, he pinpointed the second stage of the General Ibrahim Babangida regime as a turning point towards increased centralisation.
-Kanu was among leaders who spoke in January 2010 at a Lagos rally of the Save Nigeria Group calling for Vice-President Goodluck Jonathan be made acting president during President Umaru Yar'Adua's illness.
+Kanu was among leaders who spoke in January 2010 at a Lagos rally of the Save Nigeria Group calling for Vice-president Goodluck Jonathan be made acting president during President Umaru Yar'Adua's illness.

 Kanu was married three times and had ten children.
-He was married to Chief Mrs. Gladys Kanu (nee Uzodike) from 1993 until his death.
+He was married to Chief Mrs. Gladys Kanu (née Uzodike) from 1993 until his death.
 Kanu died on 13 January 2021 of complications from the COVID-19 virus.